IMFinallyHere/Hotel-Management/readme.md

 - Room prices can be determined in 3 ways:
     - room prices can be defined datewise in *RoomsPriceChart*.
     - if room prices are not present in *RoomsPriceChart*, then if will be picked using default price *(defined while creating a room)*.
-    - At the time of give room to a customers.
+    - At the time of giving room to a customers.
 - Rooms are always given to a group.
 More info can be found [here](#groups-and-customers).